Cover Letter Hub

 Are AI cover letters illegal or unethical to use?

-No. We tested 9 tools across 27 real applications — none violated employer policy.
-The risk is generic AI slop that ATS systems flag.
-Use AI to draft; always edit for company specifics, voice, and measurable outcomes before submitting.
+No. The risk is generic AI slop that sounds copied, not the act of using AI to draft.
+Always edit for company specifics, voice, and measurable outcomes before submitting.

 Can ATS systems detect AI-written cover letters in 2026?